apalache-mc/apalache/docs/manual.md

 ```

 This command checks, whether `Safety` can be violated in 20
 specification steps.
-The consants are initialized with the predicate `ConstInit`:
+The constants are initialized with the predicate
+`ConstInit`, defined in `y2k_cinit.tla` as:

 ```tla
 ConstInit == BIRTH_YEAR \in 0..99 /\ LICENSE_AGE \in 10..99